stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 Pretty simple setup, right?
 In the next section, we'll layer in some flow logic based on logged-in state.
 And then we will refine that to make use of all the Spring Security has to offer in making our lives easier.

+Feeling adventurous?
+Browse on over to ``http://localhost:8080/login``.
+You will see the default Stormpath login form.
+You can login in as an existing user, register a new user and even reset your password.
+Where did this come from?
+It's all part of the built in authentication flows that Stormpath provides.
+With a 1-line ``main`` method and a 2-line controller, you get all this functionality out of the box.

 .. _some-access-controls:

 Some Access Controls